This is the multi-page printable view of this section. Click here to print.

 • Value: Paste the TXT record value copied from Azure.

-• TTL (Time to Live): Choose according to preference.
+• TTL(Time to Live): Select according to preference.

 • Click Confirm.

-• Ensure the record appears in the domain’s DNS list.
+• Check whether the record appears in the domain’s DNS list.

-• Return to the Azure Portal; select Microsoft Entra ID; then select Custom Domain Names.
+• Return to the Azure Portal, select Microsoft Entra ID, and then select Custom Domain Names.

-• Initially, the domain status will be unverified.
+• Initially, the domain status is shown as “Unverified”.

-• Click the domain and click Verify button.
+• Click the domain, then click the “Verify” button.

-• Once Azure detects the TXT record (propagation may take several minutes); Status changes to Verified.
+• When Azure detects the TXT record (propagation may take a few minutes), the status changes to “Verified”.

-• Your public domain is now officially linked to the Azure tenant.
+• The public domain is now officially linked to the Azure tenant.

 • In CAM, go to View Project > Manage Accounts.